efchatnet/efsec/SECURITY.md

 ## Scope

-- EfSec wrapper code, key handling, and storage logic
+- efsec wrapper code, key handling, and storage logic
 - Integration with `@matrix-org/matrix-sdk-crypto-wasm`

 Out of scope: upstream Matrix libraries (report to the Matrix.org team).